 Rangel Graduate Fellowship

-- Proof of U.S. citizenship with a copy of birth certificate, certificate of U.S. citizenship or U.S. passport.
-If selected as a finalist, originals will be required at the interview.
+- Proof of U.S. citizenship (copy of birth certificate, certificate of U.S. citizenship or U.S. passport)

-- GRE or GMAT Scores (copy of the report that was sent to student)
+- GRE or GMAT Scores (copy of report sent to student)

-- Official Financial Aid Statement from applicant’s senior year
+- Official Financial Aid Statement from senior year

 Faculty representative: Keith Raether